emor

 … and count

-In addition to a long list of rules for the Kohanim, Parasha Emor speaks of the holy days we’re to observe—Rosh Hashana and Yom Kippur—and of the three festivals we’re to celebrate—Passover, Shavuot, and Sukkot.
-We’re given instructions on when and how to observe them, and the meaning of these celebrations.
+In addition to a long list of rules for the Kohanim, Parasha Emor speaks of the holy days we’re required to observe—Rosh Hashana and Yom Kippur—and of the three festivals we’re to celebrate—Passover, Shavuot, and Sukkot.
+We’re given instructions on when and how to observe them, and we’re given the purpose of these celebrations.

-Curiously, we’re given the specific dates for Passover and Sukkot, but not for Shavuot.
+Curiously, we’re given the specific dates for two of the festivals, Passover and Sukkot, but not for Shavuot.

 Instead, we’re told to count 49 days from the day we brought the Omer, which is the second day of Passover.